Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 magnitudes more than the budget *for the whole application*, assuming the fast path is allocated to a handful of cores or more.

+Vector Processing
+"""""""""""""""""

+If the fast path processing is organized as per the :term:`vector packet processing<Vector packet processing>` design pattern, the counter update overhead can potentially be reduced.

+For example, if the lcore worker thread is handed a vector of 32 packets by the :term:`work scheduler`, all destined for Example Protocol-level processing, the ``total_pkts`` need only be updated once.

 .. _Space Efficiency:

 Space Efficiency